Sent: Thursday, November 17, 2011 6:05 PM

 Please try for a recipe for their salmon croquettes.

 Sorry, no joy.
-A fairly thorough search revealed only these recipes from S & S Cafeteria:
+A fairly thorough search revealed only the below recipes from S & S Cafeteria:

 Eggplant casserole recipe like the one served at S&S cafeteria.